-- The FortiGate unit is configured in the FIPS-CC mode of operation. - The FortiGate unit is installed in a secure physical location. - Physical access to the FortiGate unit is restricted to authorized operators. - The Fortinet entropy token is used to seed the DRBG. - The Fortinet entropy token remains in the USB port during operation - · Administrative passwords are at least 8 characters long. - · Administrative passwords are changed regularly. - Administrator account passwords must have the following characteristics: - One (or more) of the characters must be capitalized - One (or more) of the characters must be numeric - One (or more) of the characters must be non alpha-numeric (e.g. punctuation mark) - Administration of the module is permitted using only validated administrative methods.
-These are: - Console connection - Web-based manager via HTTPS - · Command line interface (CLI) access via SSH - Diffie-Hellman groups of less than 2048 bits are not used. - · Client side RSA certificates must use 2048 bit or greater key sizes. - Only approved and allowed algorithms are used (see "Algorithms" on page 15).
+- The FortiGate unit is configured in the FIPS-CC mode of operation. - The FortiGate unit is installed in a secure physical location. - Physical access to the FortiGate unit is restricted to authorized operators. - The Fortinet entropy token is used to seed the DRBG. - The Fortinet entropy token remains in the USB port during operation

+- Administrative and Network User passwords are at least 8 characters long. - Administrative and Network User passwords are changed regularly. - Administrative and Network User passwords must have the following characteristics: - · One (or more) of the characters must be capitalized - One (or more) of the characters must be numeric - One (or more) of the characters must be non alpha-numeric (e.g. punctuation mark) - Administration of the module is permitted using only validated administrative methods.
+These are: - · Console connection - Web-based manager via HTTPS - · Command line interface (CLI) access via SSH - Diffie-Hellman groups of less than 2048 bits are not used. - Client side RSA certificates must use 2048 bit or greater key sizes. - Only approved and allowed algorithms are used (see "Algorithms" on page 20).